Advanced Vocabulary Editing

 Introduction

 The Introduction to vocabularies module focused on basic vocabulary properties that are typically required by vocabulary systems and standards.
-This module will describe more optional properties that will improve the a vocabularies semantics, provenance and interoperability with other vocabularies and with data systems.
+This module will describe more optional properties that will improve vocabularies semantics, provenance and interoperability with other vocabularies and with data systems.

 Mapping concepts with concepts in other vocabularies

 In the basic structure of a vocabulary, concepts may be related to other concepts via broader, narrower or related properties.
-We can also relate to a concept to a concept in a different vocabulary.
+We can also relate a concept to a concept in a different vocabulary.
 Concept matching across vocabularies is done in a similar way with these properties: Broad match, Narrower match, Related match.

 skos:broadMatch example:

-Limestone packstone skos:broadMatch Packstone ... where Limestone packstone is a concept in the GSWA rock classification scheme, and Packstone is a concept in the INSPIRE code list register.
+... where Limestone packstone is a concept in the GSWA rock classification scheme, and Packstone is a concept in the INSPIRE code list register.

 skos:exactMatch example:

-Child support skos:exactMatch Child support ... where Child support is a concept in both Public Policy Taxonomy and FAST.
+... where Child support is a concept in both Public Policy Taxonomy and FAST.

 🚧 Exercise: match a concept with a concept in another vocabulary.

 In some cases there may be concepts in a vocabulary that we can reliably say represent the same thing in the world.
-To promote interoperability between vocabularies (and therefore datasets, catalogues and collections) it's a good idea to 'match' these concepts.
+To promote interoperability between vocabularies (and therefore datasets, catalogues and collections) it's a good idea to match these concepts.

-In this exercise we will use skos:exactMatch to link "Animal dispersal" with the concept "Zoochory" from the National Agriculture Library Thesaurus.
+In this exercise we will use skos:exactMatch to link Animal dispersal with the concept Zoochory from the National Agriculture Library Thesaurus.

-1. Go to VocEdit in Chrome
+- Go to VocEdit in Chrome

-2. Project > Open pestRiskPath.ttl from your local directory (don't have the file? see the first exercise in Introduction to Vocabularies)
+pestRiskPath_training.ttlfrom your local directory (don't have the file? see the first exercise in Introduction to Vocabularies) - Select Animal dispersal from under Concepts in the left-hand panel

-6. Select Properties - exactMatch (the field you just created)
+http://www.w3.org/2004/02/skos/core#exactMatch> Add - Other Properties > exactMatch (the field you just created) > Add new value > IRI

 Now let's add a skos:broadMatch.
 Like skos:broader, the skos:broadMatch property matches a concept with another broader concept that is in a different concept scheme.
-We will add a skos:broadMatch from "Wildlife trafficking" to "Crime" in the Centre for Agriculture and Bioscience International (CABI) Thesaurus.
+We will add a skos:broadMatch from Wildlife trafficking to Crime in the Centre for Agriculture and Bioscience International (CABI) Thesaurus.

-1. Select Wildlife trafficking from under Concepts in the left-hand panel
+- Select Wildlife trafficking from under Concepts in the left-hand panel

-4. Select Properties - broadMatch (the field you just created)
+http://www.w3.org/2004/02/skos/core#broadMatch> Add - Other Properties > broadMatch (the field you just created) > Add new value > IRI

 Images